To apply to the Graduate Program the following materials are required of applicants (electronic submission is preferred):

 Teaching assistantships generally involve 20 hours per week of providing instructional assistance for the undergraduate courses and interactive learning sessions.
 Typically teaching assistants are responsible for supervising one or two sections of undergraduate general physics laboratories (10 students per section), one session per week, grading laboratory reports for those sections, and working in one or two interactive learning sessions.
 Interactive learning sessions are group problem solving sections, in which the teaching assistant helps the students to solve problems in groups of 3 or 4 students.

 Advanced students beyond their second year of graduate study are usually awarded research assistantships that are funded by their research advisor’s faculty research grants.
-These assistantships are generally paid year round at the same rate as a full year teaching assistantship, which was $30,900 plus tuition and medical coverage in the 2013-2014 academic year.
+These assistantships are generally paid year round at the same rate as a full year teaching assistantship, which will be $31,830 plus tuition and medical coverage in the 2014-2015 academic year.
 Advanced students may also be eligible for IGERT or other graduate fellowships, with varying stipend levels.